This report highlights trends from

 Brands included here are presented as they are described within Circana data (therein labelled

-BrandFranchiseName); CDC Foundation has not performed additional aggregation.
+BrandFranchiseName); the CDC Foundation has not performed additional aggregation.
 Some brands (such as Vuse) may

 aggregate several product lines, whereas others (such as Breeze) may be listed separately.